NJBLAGA/NathanBlaga_T2A2/README.md

 ### **Functionality/features:**

+Workout Jungle's features and functionality steam from the need to meet user requirements defined above in user stories.
+Individually each feature has a core function, in unison they provide a user-friendly space in which user can buy and sell listings in a safe and friendly environment.

+#### **Home Page:**

+The home page provides any user to the site with the terms and conditions in which they must abide to.
+It also blocks and non signed in users access to the rest of the site and requires all users to be signed in with an account to proceed.

 ![Workout Jungle Screenshot](./docs/img/sc_home_page.png)

 #### **Listings System:**

+The listing system allows the core function of the site to be fulfilled; the ability to post and view fitness equipment for sale.

+A user can access the Post New Listing Page and quickly and easily post a new listing with ease.
+With predefined selections for condition and listing type allows Workout Jungle to have some control of the listings being posted.
+Validations on the back end are also in place to prevent from to little or to much information being provided.

 ![Workout Jungle Screenshot](./docs/img/sc_new_listing.png)

+All Listing Page allows users to view all listings on the site and view said listing in the Show Page.
+As mentioned above, this page has ana admin feature in which they have access to a delete function for each listing(if said listing violates the terms and conditions).

 ![Workout Jungle Screenshot](./docs/img/sc_all_listings.png)

 ![Workout Jungle Screenshot](./docs/img/sc_all_listings_mobile.png)

+My Listing Page allows users to view their listings only and edit or delete said listing.
+If a user tries and accesses listings that do not belong to them, they will be redirected and alerted that that was not for them to view.

 ![Workout Jungle Screenshot](./docs/img/sc_my_listings.png)

 ![Workout Jungle Screenshot](./docs/img/sc_my_listings_mobile.png)

+The Show Page allows users to have a closer look at the listings themselves.
+The page allows a user to either add said listing to their wish list, message the seller directly or return to the All Listings Page.

 ![Workout Jungle Screenshot](./docs/img/sc_show_page.png)

 ![Workout Jungle Screenshot](./docs/img/sc_show_page_mobile.png)

 #### **User System:**

+The user system built through devise allows the very backbone of the application to operate upon.
+Users currently can sign u, sign in and edit their profile.

+The Sign Up Page contains a basic form in which a user can assign a username, an email and password to their account.
+Built with simple_forms it consists of a basic layout and desgin that is user-friendly and safe.

 ![Workout Jungle Screenshot](./docs/img/sc_sign_up.png)

+The Sign In Page twins the Sign Up Page in its simplistic nature and was developed through the combination of devise, simle_forms and bootstrap.

 ![Workout Jungle Screenshot](./docs/img/sc_log_in_mobile.png)

+The user system has a Edit Profile Page in which users can freely change their password for any reason.
+There is no limit or lockout period currently for this feature.

 ![Workout Jungle Screenshot](./docs/img/sc_edit_profile.png)

 #### **Admin System:**

+The Admin system was developed through devise as an extension of the user system.
+Its main function is to provide some form of authority throughout the application.
+Currently a admin can only be created by seeding them in by the ```rails db:seed``` command or if a established admin assigns it through the admin Dashboard.

+The admin dashboard displays to all current users and admins of Workout Jungle.
+It also provides two main functions next to each users name, assign admin and delete user.
+An admin has the power to promote another user(if trusted and reliable) to have the role of admin.
+An admin can also delete any user who breaks the terms and conditions listed on the home page.

 ![Workout Jungle Screenshot](./docs/img/sc_admin.png)

+Another feature of an admin is shown on the All Listings page, as shown below and explained throughout this document.

+The difference between a user and an admin viewing this page is clearly displayed below.
 ![Workout Jungle Screenshot](./docs/img/sc_all_listings.png)

 ![Workout Jungle Screenshot](./docs/img/sc_user_admin.png)

 #### **Responsive Navbar:**

+The Navbar was created using Bootstrap and was desgined to have a responsive feel and abide by the applications mobile first desgin architecture.
+It allows the user to have a smooth manner in which to navigate throughout Workout Jungle various pages.
+It shares the same desgin across all devices and does not negatively impose on the remaining elements of the site.

 ![Workout Jungle Screenshot](./docs/img/sc_navbar_mobile.png)

 #### **Filter System:**

+The filter system allows users on both the All Listings and My Listings Pages to view certain listings depending on the listing type.
+It allows the user to save time searching and scrolling for hundreds of listings and provides results pertaining to that listing type in seconds.

 ![Workout Jungle Screenshot](./docs/img/sc_filter.png)

 #### **Message System:**

+The message system allows users to message each other users and discuss possible settlements of fitness equipment alongside delivery and payment options.

 ![Workout Jungle Screenshot](./docs/img/sc_inbox_page.png)
 ![Workout Jungle Screenshot](./docs/img/sc_conv.png)